What I do – what is Sexological Bodywork?

 Sexological Bodywork is somatic sex education – a form of sex coaching which offers the option of using embodied practice, including touch.

-Here's a selection of what I offer:
+A selection of what I offer:

 Exploring your Core Erotic Theme (fundamental sexual drive)